John Jay: Personal views

-Record on slavery
+Slavery

 The Jay family participated significantly in the slave trade, as investors and traders as well as slaveholders.
 For example, the New York Slavery Records Index records Jay's father and paternal grandfather as investors in at least 11 slave ships that delivered more than 120 slaves to New York between 1717 and 1733.
 John Jay himself purchased, owned, rented out and manumitted at least 17 slaves during his lifetime.
 He is not known to have owned or invested in any slave ships.
 In 1783, one of Jay's slaves, a woman named Abigail, attempted to escape in Paris, but was found, imprisoned, and died soon after from illness.
 Jay was irritated by her escape attempt, suggesting that she be left in prison for some time.
 To his biographer Walter Stahr, this reaction indicates that "however much [Jay] disliked slavery in the abstract, he could not understand why one of his slaves would run away."

-Despite of being a founder of the New York Manumission Society, Jay is recorded as owning five slaves in the 1790 and 1800 U.S. censuses.
+Despite being a founder of the New York Manumission Society, Jay is recorded as owning five slaves in the 1790 and 1800 U.S. censuses.
 He freed all but one by the 1810 census.
 Rather than advocating for immediate emancipation, he continued to purchase enslaved people and to manumit them once he considered their work to "have afforded a reasonable retribution."
-Abolitionism following the American Revolution contained some Quaker and Methodist principles of Christian brotherly love but was also influenced by concerns about the growth of the black population within the United States and the "degradation" of black people under slavery.
+Abolitionism following the American Revolution contained some Quaker and Methodist principles of Christian brotherly love but was also influenced by concerns about the growth of the Black population within the United States and the "degradation" of Black people under slavery.